Overview

 Public Engagement Summary:

-During 2024, there were a range of opportunities for stakeholders and community members to participate in providing input on strategies.
+In 2024, stakeholders and community members had a range of opportunities to provide input on strategies.
 These included focus groups, open office hours, and a survey.

 - HB4006 Housing Forum: Affordability Presentation (pdf) and Notes (pdf)